 Srinakarin Vintage Market

-Rod Fai Night Market (Srinakarin Train Market) is an immense playground for teenagers on weekend, Rod Fai market means train market as it used to be on some abandoned train track, taking advantage of old abandoned brick buildings.
-It’s also important to know that there are two Rod Fai Markets: Srinakarin Train Market (behind Seacon Square) and Ratchada Night market (Behind Esplanade Mall).
-While they seem similar at first, Srinakarin is the one with most vintage.
+Rod Fai Night Market (Srinakarin Train Market) is an immense playground for teenagers on weekends.
+Rod Fai market means train market as it used to be on some abandoned train track, taking advantage of old abandoned brick buildings.
+It’s also important to know that there used to be two Rod Fai Markets in Bangkok: Srinakarin Train Market (behind Seacon Square) and Ratchada Night Market (Behind Esplanade Mall).
+While they seem similar at first, Srinakarin is the one with the most vintage.

 The market is easier to find since it’s exactly behind the gigantic Seacon Square and the small shops and cafés now stretch all the way from the mall to the market!
 The market is divided into several areas, including a massive car parking that gets full past 8 pm.
 The market itself is made of tents sheltering shops, a food court, a lot of cafés and restaurants all around, many with live bands, and the most interesting: the vintage area.